Blog

 taoWithSaaSMar 29

-Indie Dev: Want to Make Money, But Hate Selling — Because I Don't Want to Become That Person
+Want to Make Money, But Hate Selling — Because I Don't Want to Become That Person

 Many developers build great products but freeze at the selling part.
 It's not laziness — it's an identity conflict.
 Here's how I resolved it.